 A private/alternative loan (BALP) is a consumer-based, non-need-based loan.
 The interest rate for an alternative loan is usually considerably higher than the rate for a federal loan.
 Depending on your lender there may be no payments required while you are enrolled half-time or more.

-Things You Should Know Before Apply for an Private/Alternative Loan
+Things You Should Know Before Applying for an Private/Alternative Loan

 - Apply for FASFA (Free Application for Federal Student Aid).

 - Even if a student has a high EFC (Expected Family Contribution) FASFA will offer federal loans options to students without SAP issues.

 - Federal loans may offer lower interest rates and better repayment options than private/alternative loans.

 - Private loan interest rates are credit-based.

 - Borrowers and/or co-signers with a good to excellent credit score are recommended.

 - Private/Alternative loans in combination with all other financial aid and scholarships cannot exceed the student’s budget.